vinodthale/vinodthale/README.md

 - 👋 Hi, I’m @vinodthale
 - 👀 I’m interested in CFD code development
-- 🌱 I’m currently doing simulations using open source software Basilisk , Gerris
+- 🌱 I’m currently using  open source tool box Basilisk  to do reaserch in multiphase flow simulations.
-- 💞️ I’m open to opportunities and collaboration
+- 💞️ I’m open to opportunities and collaboration.

 <!---